andreasdominik/Susi/docs/src/pages/payloads.md

 #### Topic: hermes/asr/startListening

-Published ba the dialogue manager to ask a satellite to start listening (normally to a command):
+Published by the dialogue manager to ask a satellite to start listening (normally to a command):

 ```